Christopher-Yang/triple_task/README.md

 MATLAB File Exchange.
 The associated license for this file (license.txt) is included.

+The data for running this code can be found on the BLAM Lab Data OneDrive under Chris/triple_task.zip.
+A duplicate of this data can also be found under Chris/CorsiMentalRotation, but the subdirectory paths are different.

 Jingyan has also created a repository for analyzing this same data, which can be found here: https://github.com/Jingyan230/BLAMlab